Approaching the thermodynamic limit of a bounded one-component plasma: Application to LAMMPS

 \end{myfigure}

 In this context, it becomes necessary to determine the proper cutoff length $r_c$ that yields the correct ionic pressure.
-This was done by numerically solving the equation $Z_{\mr{MD}}(r_c)=Z_i(\Gamma)$ at the same $\Gamma$ for $r_c$ , i.e., by varying $r_c$ in the range from 0.1 to 16 and comparing the resulting $Z_{\mr{MD}}$ with the BOCP reference value $Z_i(\Gamma)$ (\ref{seq:refEquation42}).
+This was done by numerically solving the equation $Z_{\mr{MD}}(r_c)=Z_i(\Gamma)$ for $r_c$ at the same $\Gamma$, i.e., by varying $r_c$ in the range from 0.1 to 16 and comparing the resulting $Z_{\mr{MD}}$ with the BOCP reference value $Z_i(\Gamma)$ (\ref{seq:refEquation42}).
 In all simulations, the total number of ions was fixed at $N=29^3$, and the ions were initialized randomly, except for the case $\Gamma=300$, where the bcc lattice initialization was used.
-We also attempted to determine the cutoff $r_c$ that ensures the correct compressibility factor of the entire system, by solving $Z_{\mr{MD}}(r_c)=Z$ with $Z$ defined by (\ref{seq:refEquation20}).
+We also attempted to determine the cutoff $r_c$ that ensures the correct compressibility factor of the entire system, by solving $Z_{\mr{MD}}(r_c)=Z(\Gamma)$ with $Z(\Gamma)$ defined by (\ref{seq:refEquation20}).

 The resulting dependence of the optimal cutoff length $r_c$ on $\Gamma$ is shown in Fig.~\ref{f11}.
-For the ionic compressibility factor criterion, the cutoff obtained with the Ewald method exhibits a smooth monotonic increase with $\Gamma$ approaching $r_c \approx 3$ at strong coupling.
-The PPPM method follows the same trend and shows no significant deviation from the Ewald results, while reducing the computational cost.
+For the ionic compressibility factor criterion, the cutoff obtained with the Ewald method exhibits a smooth monotonic increase with $\Gamma$, with the cutoff approaching $r_c \simeq 3$ at strong coupling.
+The PPPM method follows the same trend and shows no significant deviation from the Ewald results and also reduces the computational cost.
 The fitted curve is given by the expressions

-where $\eta=\ln(\Gamma)$, $a_{0} = 1.616474$, $a_{1} = 0.205984$, $a_{2} = 0.0373460$, $a_{3} = 0.0269303$, and $a_{4} = 0.00775118$ at $0.1\le \Gamma \le 5$, and
+where $\eta=\ln(\Gamma)$, $a_{0} = 1.61637$, $a_{1} = 0.21068$, $a_{2} = 0.035588$, $a_{3} = 0.024795$, and $a_{4} = 0.0078812$ at $0.1\le \Gamma \le 4$, and

-with $b_{0}=1.127230$, $b_{1}=-1.410782$, $b_{2}=1.849019$, and $b_{3}=2.066038$ at $5< \Gamma \le 300$.
+with $b_{0}=0.95012$, $b_{1}=-1.68645$, $b_{2}=1.7112$, and $b_{3}=2.23697$ at $4 < \Gamma \le 300$.